gegebenheiten/Audio-Classification/README.md

 labels in code {'dog': 0, 'insects': 1, 'rain': 2, 'crickets': 3, 'breathing': 4, 'footsteps': 5, 'engine': 6,
              'car_horn': 7, 'train': 8, 'airplane': 9, 'fireworks': 10, 'siren': 11}

+You can download the dataset in the link below.

 ESC-50 : https://github.com/karolpiczak/ESC-50

 labels used in ESC: {